FeixLiu/precision_checker/README.md

 - `varA`: the variance value of tensor under pathA.
 - `varB`: the variance value of tensor under pathA.
 - `varA - varB`: the difference of the variance value between two tensors.

+## Step 4: Visualize the result
+This repo also provides a script to visualize one statistic value each time.
+Users can get the plot by this command:

+`python plot_rst.py --rst_path pathA/tensors/compare_rst/rank_0_rst.csv --target_name 'cosine similarity' --values_per_step 10`

+Where `rst_path` is the path of the rst.csv, `target_name` is the field to be plotted, `values_per_step` is the number of tensors/grads will be saved each micro step.
+If not provide `values_per_step`, then the dotted line mark the end of each micro step won't be shown on the figure.